ZakirG/SnapConnect/project_overview.md

 - Stories and group messaging functionality
 - Core social features matching Snapchat's core experience

-The tech stack is React Native, Expo, Firebase auth + storage, NativeWind/Tailwind CSS for responsive design, Zustand for state management, and a Firetime Realtime Database for any real-time features.
+The tech stack is React Native, Expo, Supabase auth + storage, NativeWind/Tailwind CSS for responsive design, Zustand for state management, and a Firetime Realtime Database for any real-time features.
 We'll be using Expo Go SDK 53.

 For each of these features below, please explain to me in a simple way how we will implement them with the provided tech stack.
 Ideally, we would use existing libraries or packages or github repositories compatible with SDK 53 to implement features so as to save time.